-Next, I created groups of students with one high student at each table, two medium students, and one low student.
-I tried to have the low student right next to the high student.
+Next, I created heterogeneous groups of students so that they could all work together and help each other.
 These teams created a name for themselves and wrote their names on a helmet that I printed for them.

 The final and most exciting part of the prep work was the football field.
 I took up an entire wall with green paper.

 I would start class by going over a few practice problems to jog everyone’s memory.
 In the perfect world, students would be familiar because I have been spiraling content in homework and warm ups for most of the year.